lammps/lammps/doc/src/Fortran.rst

 :doc:`was compiled as a static or dynamic library <Build_link>`.

-If the LAMMPS library itself has been compiled with MPI support, the resulting executable will still be able to run LAMMPS in parallel with ``mpirun``, ``mpiexec``, or equivalent.
-Please also note that the order of the source files matters: the ``lammps.f90`` file needs to be compiled first, since it provides the :f:mod:`LIBLAMMPS` module that would need to b imported by the Fortran code that uses the interface.
+If the LAMMPS library itself has been compiled with MPI support, the resulting executable will be able to run LAMMPS in parallel with ``mpirun``, ``mpiexec``, or equivalent.
+This may be either on the "world" communicator or a sub-communicator created by the calling Fortran code.
+If, on the other hand, the LAMMPS library has been compiled **without** MPI support, each LAMMPS instance will run independently using just one processor.

+Please also note that the order of the source files matters: the ``lammps.f90`` file needs to be compiled first, since it provides the :f:mod:`LIBLAMMPS` module that would need to be imported by the calling Fortran code in order to uses the Fortran interface.
 A working example can be found together with equivalent examples in C and C++ in the ``examples/COUPLE/simple`` folder of the LAMMPS distribution.

 .. versionchanged:: TBD